adham-labeb/marketing-analysis-using-powerBi-SQL-python-/README.md

 ## Technologies Used:

-* **Python:** Utilized for advanced data cleaning, manipulation, and potentially feature engineering.
-Python's rich ecosystem of libraries (like Pandas) is instrumental in preparing raw data for analysis.
+* **Python:** Utilized for advanced data cleaning and manipulation.
+Python's rich ecosystem of libraries (like Pandas - NLTK - Gender_guesser ) is instrumental in preparing raw data for analysis.
 * **SQL (Structured Query Language):** Employed for relational data cleaning, transformation, and potentially data integration, ensuring data integrity and structure before visualization.
 * **Power BI:** The core tool for data visualization and dashboard creation.
 Power BI is used to connect to the cleaned data, build data models, and design interactive dashboards that offer dynamic insights into marketing performance.